jopey-woof/turtx/prompt.md

 **Security Reminder**: Never commit actual secrets to GitHub.
 All sensitive data must use template files, environment variables, or interactive setup scripts.

-What repository structure and configuration files should I create to implement PHASE 1 first (basic kiosk display + Home Assistant core), using the latest stable versions of all software components, ensuring each step works completely before proceeding to hardware integration?
-Focus on getting a simple, stable foundation working first with current versions, then we'll add hardware components one by one in subsequent phases.
+What repository structure and configuration files should I create to implement the NEXT PHASE (Smart Plug Integration), building on the existing foundation of TEMPerHUM sensors and secure kiosk implementation, using the latest stable versions of all software components, ensuring each step works completely before proceeding to camera integration?
+Focus on getting smart plug control working reliably first, then we'll add camera integration in the subsequent phase.